 contemporary@mfah celebrates the vital role of contemporary art in the Museum’s programs through one-on-one dialogues with curators and artists, tours of private collections, exclusive exhibition viewings, and studio visits.
 Members have the opportunity to learn about best practices in collecting, and dues create a permanent legacy, bringing landmark works into the MFAH collections.

 For those who wish to support emerging artists and critics in the Core Fellows Program, the Museum’s premier residency program at the Glassell School of Art, the Core Salon provides an opportunity to connect with Core Fellows, join discussions on contemporary art, and more.
 Members at the 10 X 10 level receive a limited-edition work of art created by a former Core Fellow.

 As part of the decorative arts department, the Design Council focuses on the defining role that art objects and design play in everyday life.
 This dynamic group meets for lectures, visits to private collections, and behind-the-scenes exhibition tours.
-Design Council also supports the Museum’s growing collection of decorative arts and design.
+Design Council also supports the Museum’s growing collection of decorative arts, craft, and design.

 The Family Circle fosters long-term appreciation of the visual arts for families and children while supporting the MFAH.
 Benefiting a range of important education initiatives, the programs are led by the learning and interpretation department.
 Members enjoy exclusive behind-the-scenes tours and fun programs for children that encourage lifelong interest in the visual arts.

 Film Buffs is the Museum’s membership group for movie lovers.
 Industry professionals such as Wes Anderson, Stockard Channing, Peter Fonda, and Richard Linklater have participated in Film Buffs events.
 Members receive admissions to the Museum’s year-round film screenings; passes to sneak previews; invitations to social events and programs with visiting filmmakers, and more.